trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/basic-fa2-token.md

 This short contract is all of the necessary code for a basic FA2 token contract.
 The inherited classes provide all of the necessary entrypoints.

-Note that the `__init__()` method accepts a parameter that is currently unused: `admin_address`.
-In later parts of the tutorial, you will use as the address as the administrator for the contract.

 ## Adding the contract to a test scenario